projectriff/cli/docs/riff_streaming_kafka-provider_create.md

       --dry-run                     print kubernetes resources to stdout rather than apply them to the cluster, messages normally on stdout will be sent to stderr
   -h, --help                        help for create -n, --namespace name              kubernetes namespace (defaulted from kube config)
+      --tail                        watch creation progress
+      --wait-timeout duration       duration to wait for the provider to become ready when watching progress (default 1m0s)
 ```

 ### Options inherited from parent commands